 I have to admit, I love leftovers – it means a night off from cooking!
-But eating the same thing three nights in a row can get a little boring, so I try to re-invent my leftovers.
+But eating the same thing three nights in a row can get a little boring so I try to re-invent my leftovers.
 That’s why this roasted pepper salad is brilliant – it is just so versatile.
 A traditional eastern European salad, this dish is as good at a Sunday roast as it is slapped on a crunchy bread roll for a quick work lunch.
 That’s why when I make it, I always do a huge quantity.
 It keeps really well – for up to a week – in the fridge.

 The salad is a very simple, very healthy dish that I just keep coming back to.
-I’ve made it well over 100 times, and it’s always been a success.
-We often have it at bbqs and then on sandwiches again the next day.
+I’ve made it well over 100 times and it’s always been a success.
+We often have it at barbecues and then on sandwiches the next day.
 If it’s a hectic week, I don’t bother peeling the skins off the capsicum, though I do prefer it without.
 I think the secret is really in the special capsicum, I use the sweet pointed pepper varieties which are grown in Western Australia.
 This variety of capsicum has such a deliciously fresh flavour, which is enhanced by the simple salad dressing.
 This is one dish I never get sick of – even after almost 20 years of making it!

 - Place peppers lengthwise in a serving dish

-- Whisk olive oil, lemon juice, herbs and garlic in a small bowl and then pour over peppers
+- Whisk olive oil, lemon juice, herbs and garlic in a small bowl and pour over peppers

 - Serve immediately or marinate at room temperature for several hours